Song revealed for UK’s 2025 Eurovision act Remember Monday

 American singer and actress Hudson was the mentor chosen, and they later appeared on The Jennifer Hudson Show, where they performed Alanis Morissette’s Hand In My Pocket, in 2024.

-At the British Country Music Association (BCMA), they have taken home the UK Horizon prize in 2019, and the Best Duo or Trio gong in 2024.
+At the British Country Music Association, they took home the UK Horizon prize in 2019, and the best duo or trio gong in 2024.

-Remember Monday has been a recipient of their International Showcase Fund which is run by PRS Foundation in partnership with other organisations.
+Remember Monday have been a recipient of the International Showcase Fund run by PRS Foundation in partnership with other organisations.

+After meeting at sixth-form college in 2013, they quit their day jobs and become full-time band members in 2023.

+They have appeared in musical theatre productions, with Hull being in Les Miserables and The Phantom Of The Opera, Steele appearing in Mary Poppins, and Byrne being in Matilda and the tour of Six The Musical.

-The Grand Final of Eurovision will take place in St Jakobshalle on May 17, with the semi-finals taking place on May 13 and 15.
+The grand final of Eurovision will take place in St Jakobshalle on May 17, with the semi-finals on May 13 and 15.